 The Final Distribution Process

 A trust does not last forever.
-When a termination event occurs, whether by the terms of the trust or by operation of law, the trustee has a duty to wrap things up.
-That means distributing the trust property to the beneficiaries who are entitled to receive it, within a reasonable time.
+When a termination event occurs, the trustee has a duty to wrap things up.
+This means giving trust property to the beneficiaries who are entitled to it, within a fair time.

 On the occurrence of an event terminating or partially terminating a trust, the trustee, within a reasonable time, shall distribute the trust property to the persons entitled to it subject to the right of the trustee to retain a reasonable reserve for the payment of debts, expenses and taxes.

-A.R.S. § 14-10817(B)The trustee can hold back a reasonable reserve to cover outstanding debts, administrative expenses, and taxes before making final distributions.
-This prevents the trustee from having to chase beneficiaries for reimbursement after the fact.
+A.R.S. § 14-10817(B)The trustee can hold back a fair reserve to cover debts, expenses, and taxes before making final distributions.
+This prevents the trustee from having to chase beneficiaries for money later.

 Proposals, Objections, and Trustee Release